Vancouver ER Wait Times

 Emergency Rooms in Vancouver

 Vancouver has 6 emergency departments — 6 open 24 hours a day, 7 days a week.
-5 of 6 currently have live wait time data.
+1 of 6 currently has live wait time data.

 Wait time data for Vancouver is sourced from EdWaitTimes.ca and updates as frequently as every 15 minutes.
 ERstat displays the estimated time from triage registration to being seen by a physician.